Ducheved/commucat/PROTOCOL.md

      "capabilities": ["noise", "zstd", ...]
    }
    ```
-   The server loads the device metadata, validates the static key, and prepares a Noise responder state using the configured prologue.
+   The server loads the device metadata, validates the static key, negotiates the protocol version, and prepares a Noise responder state using the configured prologue.

 2. **Server → Client (`AUTH`)**
    ```jsonc